 Depending upon the coral species involved, spawning events can happen only once or few times a year.
 Although the exact spawning triggers are still unclear, scientists have noted that changes in water temperature, moon phases, and timing of sunset all seem to play a role in determining when different species may spawn.

 Every year Carmabi publishes their predictions for the coral spawning season.
-We use this valuable information to precisely plan our larval propagation work.
-Curious to learn more about coral spawning predictions, and the calendar for 2022?
-You can find the schedule for 2022 in our new blog!
+We use this valuable information to precisely plan our larval propagation work, particularly the estimated spawning windows for each of our target species.

 Broadcast Spawning vs Brooding